Generalising Holographic Superconductors: The condensate

 where the factor $\eta$ denotes the multiplicity of the dynamical field $\Psi$ within the tensor field itself, cf.\ Table \ref{tab:MatterTensorRanks}.\\ A convenient reparametrisation, inspired by Ref.\,\cite{Benini:2010pr}, consists in writing

 This allows to write the EOM's in the compact form below:

 where a dynamical mass for the $\psi$ field has been defined as

 It must be highlighted that these equations are identical to those in Refs.\,\cite{Hartnoll:2008kx, Gubser:2008wv, Chen:2010mk, Benini:2010pr}, save for the explicitly $\ell$-dependent term $M^2_\psi(z)$.
-Thus, the difference between the naïve models and those in the literature can be absorbed into the dynamical mass for $\psi(z)$.
+Thus, the difference between the naïve models and those in the literature can be absorbed into the dynamical mass for $\psi(z)$. \\ Taking into account the rescaling of $\Psi$ in Eq.\,(\ref{eq:psi_rescaling}) the EOM's for p-wave superconductors also agree with those in \cite{Mohammadi:2019swg}.

 At this point, the EOM's above are all that is needed to unravel the dynamics of the presented generalised holographic superconductor.
 Though their exact analytical solution is not known, in the remainder of this section it will be shown that, by using the semi-analytical matching procedure presented in Ref.\,\cite{Gregory:2009fj}, one can capture the correct behaviour of the condensate in every case.
 The reliability of this method for the analysis of the equations under considerations ascribes to the absence of important features between $z=1$ (horizon) and $z=0$ (AdS-asymptotic region), and involves the calculation of asymptotic solutions near both regions, that are then matched together at an intermediate point.